aadil058/Backpack/README.md

 # Backpack (Still in development)

-This repo contains code for clone of [usebackpack.com] (Just for practice purpose)
+This repo contains code for clone of [usebackpack.com]

 # Important
 Make sure to install and run [BackpackServer] in your machine.
 For this app to be functional.